PaulSwarthout/pasChildThemes/readme.txt

 9. You can change the font, the text color, and the background color of your temporary graphic.
 You can add fonts to the plugin's ~/assets/fonts folder and they will be automatically available.
 Click the Generate Screenshot button and a window will open with a copy of your new temporary graphic.
 Go to the website's themes page to see it as it was intended to be used.

 == Changelog ==

+= 2.2.4 =
+ - Tested the plugin with PHP 8.0.0 and WordPress 5.8.2.

+ - Cleaned up code.

+ - Fixed a problem with the spinning wait cursors.
+The code was originally copied from another plugin that I'm developing, but I inadvertantly got some code that doesn't work with this plugin.

+ - Introduced namespaces to my code.
+Slowly removing prefixes from all 'global' functions as they are now localized in the child-themes-helper namespace.

+= 2.2.3 =
+ - Bug fix: Format at the very bottom of the list of files didn't leave room for the popup menu.
+Extended the page with a bottom margin of 50px.

+= 2.2.2 =
+ - Oops.
+Forgot to include the new files before I committed the changes.
+Everything is included with this one.

+= 2.2.1 =
+ - Cleaned up a bunch of code.

+ - Fixed a problem where the script files weren't loading correctly.

+ - Updated the 'wait' cursors for places where there is a delay in processing.
+Instead of just a change to your cursor, now a spinner appears in the middle of the screen.

+ - Tested the plugin with PHP 8.0 and PHP 7.4.x and WordPress 5.7.2.

 = 2.2 =
  - Added "wait" cursors in the places where there is a delay in processing ... i.e., it's not immediate.
 It's lightning fast in the test environment, but not as fast when it has to move large quantities of data through the Internet.